Meagan Dekker, Writer

 Growing up in the rural mountains of Northern California, I had no neighbors or electricity — but lots of creativity.
 Now, I live near San Francisco, creating stories inspired by my unique childhood and my adventurous kids.

-I graduated from the Children’s Book Academy, completed numerous courses through Storyteller Academy, and belong to SCBWI, 12 x 12, and critique groups.
-I have a B.A. in Advertising.
-As a copywriter/editor, I enjoy telling a compelling story in just a few powerful words.
+I graduated from the Children’s Book Academy, completed courses through Storyteller Academy, and belong to the 12 x 12 Challenge, SCBWI, and critique groups.

 • Mary Wears What She Wants by Keith Negley (2019 Balzer + Bray)